Detect SIM Swap Fraud With Enterprise-level Security Checks

 Overview

 I've prepared an example of a typical bank web application login page for today's tutorial.
-When the SIM Swap API checks with the mobile carriers to see if any recent changes have been made to the SIM's phone number, the user cannot log in if such changes have occurred.
+When the SIM Swap Insight checks with the mobile carriers to see if any recent changes have been made to the SIM's phone number, the user cannot log in if such changes have occurred.
 Otherwise, they'll be able to log in to their account.

 The user logs in and verifies their identity via the front end.
 The front end sends this information to the server, which then communicates with Vonage Communication Services to check SIM Swap details with the Communication Service Providers.